RadoBuransky/sheetgraph/README.md

-# d3sheet - visualize Google Spreadsheet as a D3 force graph
+# sheetgraph - visualize Google Spreadsheet as a D3 force graph

 Without writing any code:

 1. **Create a well-formed Google Spreadsheet**
 2. **Publish it so that it can be publicly accessed**.
 From the main menu in Google Spreadsheet choose **File** > **Publish to the web...**
-3. Use the spreadsheet's key to **visualize it as a graph** with nodes and links
+3. Use URL of the spreadsheet to **visualize it as a graph** with nodes and links

 Format of the spreadsheet is described later.
 But it's so self-explanatory that If you're too lazy to read, go ahead and check following examples to learn by them.